What Is NIL and How Does the RallyFuel Platform Work?

 Understanding how name, image, and likeness rules vary by state helps athletes, fans, and sponsors act with confidence.
 As of June 30, 2021, the NCAA approved an interim policy letting student-athletes earn from their NIL, use agents, and follow reporting tied to state, school, and conference requirements.

-Rallyfuel’s mission is to make athlete support accessible, legal, and transparent.
+RallyFuel’s mission is to make helping athletes easy, compliant, and transparent.
 We focus on clarity, compliance, and responsible participation so university communities can build trust with athletes and sponsors.

 What NIL Means Today: From NCAA Restrictions to Real Opportunities